zalsafwani/Predicting-Chlamydia-trachomatis-L2-434-Bu-promoters/README.md

   * Use this code to insert data into promoters_prediction table
     * mysqlimport database_Name promoters_prediction -L
   * To get protein information from NCBI protein database
+    * vim geneInfo.py and change line 8 to has your email address and line 9 to has your database name
     * Run python3 geneInfo.py
     * new file will be created called gene_info
   * Use this code to insert data into gene_info table
     * mysqlimport database_Name gene_info -L
   * Use this code to access the analysis results
+    * vim analysis.sql and change the second line with your database name
     * mysql -t < analysis.sql

+  * If you implement the database the first time using the above step and would like to implemented it again because you deleted records
+    * vim runcommand.sh and change line 4, 6, 8, 10 with your database name
+    * Then you could run bash runcommand.sh

 ## File Descriptions
 ### Data Aggregation/Preprocessing
 * **genbankParse.py **  - Used to retreive genbank file and sequence and parse genbank file